MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 * Reserved target bytes are expected to be 0.
 * Parameters and parameter options that are currently not supported by Syntherrupter are marked by an [NS].
-* Parameters and parameter options that are supported but won't show up on screen are marked as [NV] (not visible).
+* Parameters that stored in EEPROM are marked by an [EE].
+Other parameters will be reset to default after a power cycle.
 * Every integer parameter has a float version at offset `0x2000`.
 	* If the integer parameter is expressed as fractional value, the float parameter is not.
 	* If the integer parameter covers a certain range, the float parameter is expected to cover that range with a value between 0.0f and 1.0f.